tytydraco/yessleep/out/I_Found_My_GreatGrandmothers_Rougarou_Cure_I_Wish_Id_Never_Used_It.md

 She had failed him.
 But maybe, if I could steel my heart against fear, I could finish what she started.
 I owed her that much.
 And, somehow, I owed myself more.

 Pure silver chains weren't easy to come by.
 I drove to every jewelry store in three parishes, buying up whatever thick silver chains they had.
 The ritual didn't specify what kind, so I prayed necklace chains would do the job.
 Found a mirror at the antique shop on Thibodaux Street—nothing fancy, but glass is glass, right?

 Silly as it sounded, that prayer was all I had left.
 I recorded myself saying it in English and my broken Cajun French, then reinforced the harness with the extra chains.
 When the final silver links arrived, I knew it was time.
 After living with this curse most of my life, I wasn't afraid anymore.
 This transformation would be different.
 This time, I was taking my life back.

 Weeks passed in preparation.
 I prayed, meditated, rehearsed the ritual until I could perform it in my sleep.
 For the first time in ages, a calm warmth spread through me—I felt alive, as if reclaiming a life I'd nearly lost.
 It could succeed—restoring me fully—or it could fail, unleashing horrors on myself and an unwitting world.
 Yet even the risk of failure couldn't stop me.
 I had to try.

 At eight o'clock on a rain-soaked night, it began.
 My phone buzzed one last time—Nikki: 'I know you won't answer but I love you.'
-I silenced it and set it on the workbench, not realizing she'd already made the decision I'd begged her not to make
+I silenced it and set it on the workbench, not realizing she'd already made the decision I'd begged her not to make.

 Wind rattled the windows; lightning flashed in the distance.
 By the back door stood a wooden box, its surface scratched with old symbols.
 Inside lay the silver chains, ready to bind me.
 Nearby, a pair of wireless speakers waited to loop the prayer in English and Cajun French.
 I propped the ornate mirror upright at the circle's edge, angled so I'd face my reflection when I knelt in the salt—six feet away, close enough to trap the beast but far enough to avoid the initial explosion if something went wrong.